Agriculture

 DAP Placement: Improper spreading of DAP fertilizer can cause seedling injury.
 DAP should be placed below the seed, slightly to one side.

-What are the Government Subsidies and Schemes to Promote DAP Application?
+What are the Government Initiatives to Promote DAP Application?

-The Union Cabinet has given approval to extend the one-time special package on DAP beyond the NBS subsidy from 1st Jan, 2025 to ensure sustainable availability of DAP at affordable prices to the farmers.
+On 1st Jan 2026, the Union Cabinet gave the approval to extend the one-time special package on DAP fertilizer beyond the Nutrient-based Subsidy (NBS) for the period up to 31st December 2026.
+This will ensure the sustainable availability of DAP at affordable prices to the farmers.
 The total budget would be approximately up to Rs.
-3,850 cr.
+3,850 crores.

 Conclusion